G. K. Chesterton: Career

+During the First World War, Chesterton was editing New Witness writing editorials and publishing letters from writers and thinkers, such as Thomas Maynard— English poet and historian of the Catholic Church whose thinking was influenced by Chesterton's (1908) Orthodoxy—and Hilaire Belloc.
+In 1917, issues of New Witness shed light on these writers' moral concerns about the way the war was being fought on the home front, by commentary on "the 'Gordon Scandal'", the undercover agent alias "Alex Gordon".
+This scandal was the refusal of the Attorney-General F.E.
+Smith to produce 'Gordon', the 'vanishing spy', for examination in court but on whose 'evidence' three defendants to conspiracy to murder (David Lloyd George and Arthur Henderson) were convicted and imprisoned (R v Alice Wheeldon & Ors, 1917).

 Chesterton was a large man, standing 6 ft 4 in tall and weighing around 20 st 6 lb.
 His girth gave rise to an anecdote during the First World War, when a lady in London asked why he was not "out at the Front"; he replied, "If you go round to the side, you will see that I am."
-On another occasion he remarked to his friend George Bernard Shaw, "To look at you, anyone would think a famine had struck England."
+On another occasion he remarked to Shaw, "To look at you, anyone would think a famine had struck England."
 Shaw retorted, "To look at you, anyone would think you had caused it."
 P. G. Wodehouse once described a very loud crash as "a sound like G. K. Chesterton falling onto a sheet of tin".
-Chesterton usually wore a cape and a crumpled hat, with a swordstick in hand, and a cigar hanging out of his mouth.
+Chesterton usually wore a cape and a crumpled hat, with a swordstick in hand and a cigar hanging out of his mouth.
 He had a tendency to forget where he was supposed to be going and miss the train that was supposed to take him there.
 It is reported that on several occasions he sent a telegram to his wife Frances from an incorrect location, writing such things as "Am in Market Harborough.
 Where ought I to be?" to which she would reply, "Home".
-Chesterton himself told this story, omitting, however, his wife's alleged reply, in his autobiography.
+Chesterton told this story but omitting his wife's alleged reply, in his autobiography.

 In 1931, the BBC invited Chesterton to give a series of radio talks.
 He accepted, tentatively at first.
-However, from 1932 until his death, Chesterton delivered over 40 talks per year.
 He was allowed (and encouraged) to improvise on the scripts.
 This allowed his talks to maintain an intimate character, as did the decision to allow his wife and secretary to sit with him during his broadcasts.
 The talks were very popular.
 A BBC official remarked, after Chesterton's death, that "in another year or so, he would have become the dominating voice from Broadcasting House."
 Chesterton was nominated for the Nobel Prize in Literature in 1935.

 Chesterton was part of the Detection Club, a society of British mystery authors founded by Anthony Berkeley in 1928.
-He was elected as the first president and served from 1930 to 1936 till he was succeeded by E. C. Bentley.
+He was elected as the first president and served from 1930 to 1936 until he was succeeded by E. C. Bentley.
+Chesterton was one of the dominating figures of the London literary scene in the early 20th century.